colyseus/docs/docs/getting-started/cocos-creator.md

 The Colyseus SDK for Cocos Creator works in the same way as the [JavaScript SDK](/getting-started/javascript-client/).
 The major difference is how to [import it from a TypeScript Component](#importing-from-the-extension) asset from Cocos Creator.

+!!! tip "Looking for an example?"
+    Take a look at this [Tic Tac Toe Example](https://github.com/colyseus/cocos-demo-tictactoe) implementation.

 ## 1. Install the extension

 - [Open the Cocos Store](https://store.cocos.com/app/en/detail/2937/) (Menu: "Extension" &raquo; "Store")